Surgical Vet Tech

 Once accepted, applicants can take the VTS (Surgery) exam and have three chances within three years to pass the exam.

-Career Outlook for Surgical Vet Techs
+Career Outlook and Salary Details for Surgical Vet Techs

 Surgical vet techs are one of many specialized positions in veterinary medicine.
 For those who hold an entry-level AAS or BAS degree and certification in veterinary technology, here are some related specialty careers in veterinary medicine to consider.